 Postpartum depression is not a micro disorder.
 It is a real condition which can be critical for the person suffering from it when left untreated.
 If you are a mother who just gave birth and you’ve been experiencing the at least five of the signs and symptoms mentioned above for more than 15 days, then, you need to see a mental health care professional.

 What to expect from your mental health care provider

 Most of those who have been diagnosed with Postpartum Depression is recommended to do two things – seek continuous mental health treatment and to take antidepressants until cured.

 For mental health treatment, psychotherapy or talk therapy are preferred.
+“Individual therapy can be helpful, but we found that when mothers are involved in therapy groups where they discuss their experience of depression with other mothers, that they feel validated, greater understanding and an increased sense of social support, according to women who have participated,” says Roseanne Clark, PhD.
 You go to a shrink and then talk about what makes you feel the way you feel.
 You can also opt for anonymous chat sessions if you don’t want a face to face encounter with your therapist.
 Check this URL for more details on that – https://www.betterhelp.com/advice/chat/pros-and-cons-of-an-anonymous-chat-room/.
 (It is a cheaper alternative to the traditional counselor plus you can call, text, or video chat with your online therapist anytime you want.
 The site is operating 24 hours a day and 7 days a week without breaks.
 They have about 2,000 licensed and certified mental health care providers ready to listen to your issues, concerns, worries, and fears.)

 As for medication, some antidepressants are harmless for those who are breastfeeding.
 Only a psychiatrist can prescribe these medicines for you and you must take it as directed.
 Consult with your mental health care provider on the side-effects of pills on you and your baby.